 City Investment Policy

-Annually, staff reviews the City's Investment Policy and makes changes for conformity with the State of California's Government Code (Code).
+Annually, Staff reviews the City's Investment Policy and makes changes for conformity with the State of California's Government Code.
 Additionally, the City Council adopts the City’s Statement of Investment Policy for the fiscal year and delegates authority for the investment of City funds.
-The annual adoption of the investment policy and delegation of investment authority are required by Government Code §53646 and §53607, respectively.
+The annual adoption of the investment policy and delegation of investment authority are required by Government Code §53607 and §53646, respectively.
 These requirements are also part of the City’s Investment Policy.

-The following additions and revisions have been made to the City’s Investment Policy (See Exhibit A) for Fiscal Year (FY) 2021-22 and are illustrated in the attached redline version:
+The following revisions have been made to the City’s Investment Policy for the 2017-18 fiscal year (see Exhibit A):

-Only clerical changes were made to these guidelines.
-It is recommended for FY 2021-22, that the City Council adopt the amended Statement of Investment Policy and the PARS Investment Guidelines.
+It is recommended for the 2017-18 fiscal year, that the City Council adopt the amended Investment Policy and the Investment Guidelines.
 Additionally, it is recommended to continue to delegate investment authority to the City’s Finance Director/City Treasurer.
-This annual adoption and delegation does not preclude the City Council from revising the Investment Policy, the PARS Investment Guidelines, or changing the investment authority delegation during the fiscal year.
+This annual adoption and delegation does not preclude the City Council from revising the investment policy, the Trust investment guidelines, or changing the investment authority delegation during the fiscal year.